The Complete Transformation Of Dog The Bounty Hunter

 On June 26, 2023, Duane "Dog" Chapman revealed that the date, which marked the fourth anniversary of his wife Beth Chapman's death, had taken on a whole new meaning for the reality star.
 In an Instagram post, Duane revealed that he'd discovered he had a 13th child, a son named Jon, whose birthday just so happened to be June 26.

 "For the last four years, this day was a terrible reminder of one of the greatest losses of my life," the bounty hunter wrote on the social media network.
 "But God redeemed this day when I discovered my son Jon, who I just met recently, was born on this day.
 So now instead of sorrow, this day has a new meaning."
-Duane also shared a photo of his son Jon and his son's wife Jodi and revealed that he planned to tell their story in a forthcoming book.
+Duane also shared a photo of his son Jon and his son's wife Jodi and revealed at the time that he planned to tell their story in his book, "Nine Lives and Counting," which was released in April 2024.
 Quite miraculously, a date that Duane associated with deep loss suddenly became one of intense joy.

 He made homophobic and transphobic comments about Dylan Mulvaney and her Bud Light sponsorship